 We get endorphins and a boost of self-confidence after any run we do (unless it was a REALLY miserable run) but nothing beats those workouts or races where we know that we truly pushed ourselves out of our comfort zones.
 The only problem is that we get tired and tell ourselves we want to quit so here are some ways to really push ourselves!

-5 things I do when I want to go FASTER (especially when I am tired) with random pictures of me and Billy thrown in:
+5 things I do when I want to go FASTER (especially when I am tired):

 1. Pump my arms harder and faster.
 Now I am not saying to do this at mile 3 of a marathon because you would waste a lot of energy doing that but maybe try this towards the end of a race when you want to give a good kick or at a time when your legs are exhausted but you still want to go faster.
 This is something I had my Cross Country kids do all of the time and they couldn’t believe how well it worked.
 When I pump my arms faster and focus on my arms, my legs just naturally speed up too no matter how tired they are.